deep-diver/arxiv2poster/PRD.md

     - Prioritize visual communication and insights over lengthy text descriptions
     - Highlight important information and key insights
     - Incorporate paper title, key concepts, and visual elements from the paper
-  - **Right Side (35-40% width)**: Q&A Chat Interface
+  - **Right Side (approximately 25-30% width, NOT TOO WIDE)**: Q&A Chat Interface or Research History Visualization
+    - The side panel should be narrow, similar to a 9:16 portrait aspect ratio in terms of width proportion
+    - Keep the side panel compact and focused, not taking up too much horizontal space
-    - Modern chat interface/messaging app style box
+    - For Q&A: Modern chat interface/messaging app style box
     - Chat header/title area (e.g., "Questions & Answers" or "Q&A About This Paper")
-    - Display 4-6 common questions and answers about the paper in chat bubble format
+    - Display up to 4 common questions and answers about the paper in chat bubble format (maximum 4 Q&A pairs total)
     - Questions appear as user messages (typically right-aligned, different color/style)
     - Answers appear as assistant/bot messages (typically left-aligned, different color/style)
     - Chat bubble design with rounded corners, appropriate colors, and clear visual distinction